linuxm0nk3ys/conkyPress/README.md

 -- Added comment for Xfce users in the conkyPressRc
 -- Added comments in the conkyPressRc, for users who want to customize the look an transparency -- Removed unnecessary options from the conkyPressRc
+* v1.0.2:
+-- Fixed alignment of numbers in authors sections
+-- Fixed exception in "all-top-posts" section if the user has no posts in it -- Added option in the config.xml to set the space between the sections -- Removed the "-q" option in the startscript, so users can see any error messages
-* v1.0.4
+* v1.0.1:
--- Fixed character encoding in the all-top-posts section -- Added different colors for pending and spam comments -- Added entrys in config.xml for comment section colors -- Improved notation of colors in the config.xml
+-- Fixed session login problem in login.py, leading to errors in comment section -- Fixed some typos in the comments of conkyPressRc
-* v1.0.5
--- Fixed/adapted parsing of the comments stats (WordPress changed some stuff) -- Improvement, showing an "other posts" entry in the "my top posts" section if there are to many posts to display

 7. ACKNOWLEDGMENT
 ---------------------